 Creating a Parenting Plan in Texas That Works for Your Family

-It’s common when couples divorce to become extremely contentious during divorce.
+Parenting Plan in Texas is required by the courts when parents divorce in Texas.
+It's common when couples divorce to become extremely contentious during divorce.
 This frequently occurs when it comes to deciding issues of child custody and visitation schedules.
 Most parents are devoted to the well-being of their children.
 They are determined to provide a loving and supportive atmosphere that best promotes the growth and development of the child.
 A parenting plan sets forth how to co-parent for the well-being of the children.

 In Texas, a parenting plan is a tool that helps parents to provide a positive parenting atmosphere for the children.

 In 2005, the Texas government made parenting plans a mandatory component of all divorce proceedings involving minor children.
 The idea behind the parenting plan is to minimize future disputes between the former spouses while also providing the child with the continuity and care.
 Determining how parents will navigate a difficult and emotional time is critical for the child.

 Almost any configuration of a parenting plan is acceptable in Texas as long as the court agrees that the plan is in the child's best interests.
 The parents may make a unique plan themselves with the help of their attorneys and perhaps a mediator who can assist them with any difficult factors.
 Once the parents agree on a parenting plan in Texas, it is presented to the judge, who will either approve the plan or decide that it needs to be modified to better suit the child's needs.